baileycg/propaganda-detector/propaganda_detector/README.md

 ## Getting the model

-The weights are founbd in the releases under v2.0
+The weights are found in the releases under v2.0

 If you want to recreate the model, you can choose one of the following options